 Purchase Equipment for Your Custodian

 If you choose to allow the on-site custodian to control the movement of bins and totes safely and efficiently, your best option is to buy a battery-powered waste bin tug or dumpster mover with a tote carrier.
 These units can be as small as 2.5 square feet, but will still allow your custodian to safely and effectively move all your waste bins and totes, including moving them on ramps that may be wet or snowy.
+We don’t recommend you use a garden tractor or ATV/UTV as they are not designed for towing and are not environmentally-friendly equipment.

 When using a battery-powered waste bin tug or dumpster mover, you should always walk forward with the bin behind you.
 Ensure the casters of a dumpster bin are fixed on the wheels furthest from you, and that the wheels connecting to the tug are free to swivel.
 By using this device properly, you eliminate nearly any chance of injury to a custodian or potential damage to the building or to nearby cars.
 By taking full control over the movement of the bins and/or totes with such a device, you can minimize the time bins and totes spend outside the waste and recycling room during servicing, which in turn minimizes any inconvenience to residents.